Indiana uses 3-point flurry to beat No. 21 Iowa, end skid

-After making his first four 3-pointers, Green’s teammates cranked up the pace, too.
-And it worked, for a change.
+BLOOMINGTON, Ind.
+(AP)Devonte Green scored 18 of his 27 points in the first half and Trayce Jackson-Davis added 17 on Thursday, helping the Indiana Hoosiers close out an 89-77 victory over No. 21 Iowa.

-Green knocked down a season-high seven 3s, finished with 27 points and helped the Hoosiers break out of their offensive funk with an 89-77 victory over No. 21 Iowa.
+The Hoosiers (16-8, 6-7 Big Ten) snapped a four-game losing streak overall and a two-game skid in the series.

-”It’s just a good feeling,” said Green, who has come off the bench the last nine games. ”When you see one and two and three and four go in, you’re like, `I’m going to shoot it.
-I’m going to shoot it till I miss it.
-And then I’m going to shoot it again.’ ”
+Luka Garza scored 38 points, falling two short of tying the Assembly Hall single-game scoring record by an opponent.
+Joe Wieskamp added 16 for Iowa (17-8, 8-6), which have lost three of five following a five-game winning streak.

-He didn’t disappoint in a game the Hoosiers desperately needed to switch gears following four straight losses.
+Indiana wasted no time asserting itself after starting the day averaging a league-low 5.3 3-pointers.

-Luka Garza scored 38 points for Iowa, falling two short of matching the Assembly Hall single-game scoring record by an opponent.
-Joe Wieskamp added 16 for the Hawkeyes (17-8, 8-6), who have lost three of five following a five-game winning streak.
+Green, who finished with a season-high seven 3s, made sure of it.

-But Green started the decisive 12-0 first-half spurt by knocking down his third and fourth 3s before making free throws after drawing a foul on his next long-distance attempt.
-When the flurry ended, Indiana led 31-16 and Iowa spent the rest of the night futilely playing catch-up.
+The senior guard entered early in the first half and needed only four minutes to make four 3s.
+He added three free throws after drawing a foul on his next 3.
+The last two in the flurry started a 12-0 run that gave Indiana a 31-16 lead and forced Iowa to futilely play catch-up the rest of the night.

-”He made seven,” coach Fran McCaffery said. ”You can’t let a guy get seven but once you get him going, who knows?”
+Al Durham’s 3 to close out the first half made it 49-34, and the Hoosiers scored the first five points of the second half to take a 19-point lead.

-Aljami Durham’s 3 closed out the first half and gave the Hoosiers a 49-34 lead, and Indiana scored the first five points of the second half to take a 19-point lead.
+Iowa never got closer than 10 in the second half as the Indiana finished with a season-high 11 3s.

 BIG PICTURE

-Indiana: Scoring has been a struggle lately for the Hoosiers, but on Thursday, they found a solution by playing at a faster pace, moving the ball and taking advantage of their athleticism.
-The next challenge is demonstrating they can keep playing this way, build confidence and start stacking wins.
+Indiana: Scoring has been a struggle lately for the Hoosiers, but on Thursday, they found a solution by playing at a faster pace, moving the ball quickly and taking advantage of their athleticism.
+The next challenge is demonstrating they can keep playing this way, building confidence and stacking wins.

 STAT PACK

-Iowa: In two trips to the state of Indiana this season, the Hawkeyes allowed 110 total points in the first halves. … Garza had 21 of the Hawkeyes 34 points in the first half; nobody else had more than six. … Bakari Evelyn finished with nine points. … Iowa has lost three straight road games.
+Iowa: In two trips to the state of Indiana, the Hawkeyes allowed 110 total points in the first halves. … Guard CJ Fredrick left the game with 5:24 to go in the first half when he appeared to hurt his right leg.
+He was taken straight to the locker room without putting any weight on the leg. … Garza had 21 of the Hawkeyes 34 points in the first half; nobody else had more than six. … Bakari Evelyn finished with nine points. … Iowa has lost three straight road games.

-Indiana: Green made five 3s and had 18 points in the first half. … Rob Phinisee wound up with 12 points, five assists and three steals while Race Thompson added a career high 10 points and four steals. … The 49 first-half points were the most scored by Indiana in any half since a 52-point first half against Louisiana Tech on Nov.
-25. … The Hoosiers had a 39-28 rebounding advantage.
+Indiana: Green made five 3s and had 18 points in the first half. … Jackson-Davis had nine rebounds. … Rob Phinisee wound up with 12 points, five assists and three steals while Race Thompson added 10 points and four steals. … The 49 first-half points were the most scored by Indiana in any half since a 52-point first half against Louisiana Tech on Nov.
+25. … The Hoosiers had a 39-28 rebounding advantage. … Indiana improved to 12-4 at home this season.

 UP NEXT